Robert Forbes Combe: Biography

 Combe's next Scottish Championship was in Aberdeen in 1939; he finished in a tie for second place behind the visiting American student Max Pavey.

 In 1940 Combe became a partner in a law firm in Elgin, Moray.
 There were no other strong players in the town, severely curtailing his chess activities.
 Rather than playing correspondence chess, he acquired a large chess library and deeply studied the game, developing his own ideas from a study of Siegbert Tarrasch, Emanuel Lasker, José Capablanca and Alexander Alekhine.
+In 1945, mathematician Klaus Roth, who had played first board for Cambridge, briefly moved to Gordonstoun and became a regular sparring partner of Combe.

 Combe made his comeback in the 1946 Scottish Championship in Glasgow, where he finished second behind Fairhurst.
 Following this, the Scottish Chess Association selected Combe as their nominee for the British championship in Nottingham.
 The nomination of Combe was controversial, but the British Chess Federation eventually relented and allowed him to play.
 In one of the most unexpected results in the history of the championship, Combe won the tournament ahead of several strong masters, including Gerald Abrahams, William Winter, Harry Golombek and Stuart Milner-Barry.
 He was the last Scottish player to win the championship until Jonathan Rowson won in 2004.

 Due to his professional commitments, Combe played little chess afterwards.
 After moving to Aberdeen in 1949, he played some club chess, then represented Scotland in a match against England in 1951.
 In this event, he blundered and lost in a winning position against Milner-Barry.

 In 1951 the Scottish Chess Association applied to FIDE for the International Master title on behalf of Combe, Aitken and Fairhurst; however, only Fairhurst was accepted.

 Combe died from his heart condition in Aberdeen on 12 February 1952.